CELPIP Speaking Part 6: Dealing with a Difficult Situation

 In Task 6, you deal with a difficult or uncomfortable situation.
 You need to explain a problem, express your feelings, and propose a solution — all while being polite and constructive.
 This task tests your ability to handle real-life conflict in English.

-Practice Dealing with a Difficult Situation NowWhat to Expect
+Practice Dealing with a Difficult Situation NowWhat Task 6: Dealing with a Difficult Situation looks like on test day

 You will read a scenario describing a problem — for example, a coworker took credit for your work, your landlord hasn't fixed a broken appliance, or a friend cancelled plans at the last minute.